hexdigest/prep/README.md

 ```

 It instruments your connection with prepared statements found by the generator.
-It also instruments your code with the go:generate instruction so in order to update statements list you can simply run:
+It also instruments generated code with the go:generate instruction so in order to update statements list you can simply run:

 ```bash
 $ go generate